 THAT WAS AN OC REFERENCE, TOO.
 I TOLD YOU TO EXPECT A LOT OF THEM.

-I’d describe Marissa as a bit of a family girl – or at least someone who wishes her nearest and dearest were tight-knit enough for her to be a family girl.
+I’d describe Marissa as a bit of a family girl – or at least someone who wishes her nearest and dearest were tight-knit enough for her to be one.

 The trouble with Marissa’s relationship with her family is that it’s shaky.
 Her parents adore her in their own messed-up ways, but they’re always coming and going: leaving without notice, becoming obsessed with tennis instructors, marrying for money.
 They’re 15 year-olds in adult bodies.
-Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the girl.
+And Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the gal.
 She aches for a unit – a solid, dependable team.
-But instead she’s given a mother who sleeps with her ex-boyfriend and tries to frame her current boyfriend, a father who steals from his clients and leaves town at the first sign of trouble, and a sister who returns to Newport almost only to STIR STUFF UP.
+But instead she’s given a mother who sleeps with her ex-boyfriend and tries to frame her current boyfriend for attempted murder, a father who steals from his clients and leaves town at the first sign of trouble, and a sister who returns to Newport ~FOR THE DRAMA~.
 The Coopers love each other, I’m sure of it, but there’s nothing anchoring that family down.
 Not even Jimmy’s boat.

-The only thing that might come close is Julie, who, despite being manipulative and ruthless, does almost all of what she does with Marissa in mind.
+The only thing that could come close is Julie, who, despite being manipulative and ruthless, does almost all of what she does with Marissa in mind.
 Julie’s “personal sacrifices” with Caleb might creep Marissa out – and being dragged to live in his mansion doesn’t help much, either – but Julie does what she does to provide for her daughters.
 She literally refers to it as “keeping a roof over our heads” in season 2.
-This is why season 4, despite all its flaws, wasn’t a complete waste of time – because we get to see Julie move from the Riverside-denying, depressingly dependent housewife to the college graduate with self confidence and, for once, her own money.
-U GO GURL.
+This is why season 4, despite any flaws, wasn’t a waste of time – because we get to see Julie move from the Riverside-denying, depressingly-dependent housewife to the college graduate with self confidence and, for once, her own money.
+U GO GIRL.

 Julie and Jimmy, although unintentionally, make everything worse for poor Marissa.
 After dealing with their divorce, she later has to put up with: